 Selected Conference Papers

-1) Building a Scalable Telemetry Based Multiclass Predictive Maintenance Model in RJaya Mathew 2) Stackelberg Security Game for Optimizing Security of Federated Internet of Things Platform InstancesVioleta Damjanovic-Behrendt 3) Urban Big Data: An Experimental Approach to Building-Value Estimation Using Web-Based DataSun-Young Jang, Sung-Ah Kim, Dongyoun Shin 4) Sentiment Analysis: Comparative Analysis of Multilingual Sentiment and Opinion Classification TechniquesSannikumar Patel, Brian Nolan, Markus Hofmann, Philip Owende, Kunjan Patel 5) Causal Relation Identification Using Convolutional Neural Networks and Knowledge Based FeaturesTharini N. de Silva, Xiao Zhibo, Zhao Rui, Mao Kezhi 6) Load Forecasting in Microgrid Systems with R and Cortana Intelligence Suite F. Lazzeri, I. Reiter 7) Mining Big Data in Telecommunications Industry: Challenges, Techniques, and Revenue OpportunityHoda A. Abdel Hafez 8) Comparing Emotion Recognition from Voice and Facial Data Using Time Invariant FeaturesVesna Kirandziska, Nevena Ackovska, Ana Madevska Bogdanova 9) Performance Comparison of Situation-Aware Models for Activating Robot Vacuum Cleaner in a Smart HomeSeongcheol Kwon, Jeongmin Kim, Kwang Ryel Ryu 10) An Empirical Evaluation of Performance of Machine Learning Techniques on Imbalanced Software Quality DataRuchika Malhotra, Megha Khanna 11) Ubiquitous Life People Informatics Engine (U-Life PIE): Wearable Health Promotion SystemYi-Ping Lo, Shi-Yao Wei, Chih-Chun Ma 12) Hand Gesture Interpretation Using Sensing Glove Integrated with Machine Learning AlgorithmsAqsa Ali, Aleem Mushtaq, Attaullah Memon, Monna 13) Discriminant Analysis as a Function of Predictive Learning to Select Evolutionary Algorithms in Intelligent Transportation SystemJorge A. Ruiz-Vanoye, Ocotlán Díaz-Parra, Alejandro Fuentes-Penna, Daniel Vélez-Díaz, Edith Olaco García 14) An Analysis of Classification of Imbalanced Datasets by Using Synthetic Minority Over-Sampling TechniqueGhada A. Alfattni 15) A Static Android Malware Detection Based on Actual Used Permissions Combination and API CallsXiaoqing Wang, Junfeng Wang, Xiaolan Zhu
+1) Building a Scalable Telemetry Based Multiclass Predictive Maintenance Model in RJaya Mathew 2) Urban Big Data: An Experimental Approach to Building-Value Estimation Using Web-Based DataSun-Young Jang, Sung-Ah Kim, Dongyoun Shin 3) Sentiment Analysis: Comparative Analysis of Multilingual Sentiment and Opinion Classification TechniquesSannikumar Patel, Brian Nolan, Markus Hofmann, Philip Owende, Kunjan Patel 4) Stackelberg Security Game for Optimizing Security of Federated Internet of Things Platform InstancesVioleta Damjanovic-Behrendt 5) Causal Relation Identification Using Convolutional Neural Networks and Knowledge Based FeaturesTharini N. de Silva, Xiao Zhibo, Zhao Rui, Mao Kezhi 6) Load Forecasting in Microgrid Systems with R and Cortana Intelligence Suite F. Lazzeri, I. Reiter 7) Intellectual Property Protection of CRISPR Related TechnologiesZheng Miao, Dennis Fernandez 8) Development of the Academic Model to Predict Student Success at VUT-FSASEC Using Decision TreesLanga Hendrick Musawenkosi, Twala Bhekisipho 9) Mining Big Data in Telecommunications Industry: Challenges, Techniques, and Revenue OpportunityHoda A. Abdel Hafez 10) Comparing Emotion Recognition from Voice and Facial Data Using Time Invariant FeaturesVesna Kirandziska, Nevena Ackovska, Ana Madevska Bogdanova 11) Performance Comparison of Situation-Aware Models for Activating Robot Vacuum Cleaner in a Smart HomeSeongcheol Kwon, Jeongmin Kim, Kwang Ryel Ryu 12) An Empirical Evaluation of Performance of Machine Learning Techniques on Imbalanced Software Quality DataRuchika Malhotra, Megha Khanna 13) Hand Gesture Interpretation Using Sensing Glove Integrated with Machine Learning AlgorithmsAqsa Ali, Aleem Mushtaq, Attaullah Memon, Monna 14) Ubiquitous Life People Informatics Engine (U-Life PIE): Wearable Health Promotion SystemYi-Ping Lo, Shi-Yao Wei, Chih-Chun Ma 15) Discriminant Analysis as a Function of Predictive Learning to Select Evolutionary Algorithms in Intelligent Transportation SystemJorge A. Ruiz-Vanoye, Ocotlán Díaz-Parra, Alejandro Fuentes-Penna, Daniel Vélez-Díaz, Edith Olaco García

 Similar conferences about Bioengineering and Life Sciences